secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 This is partially to promote the usage of Trivalent, since it is already well integrated with secureblue.
 Usage of any other browser is almost certainly a security degradation, on top of adding massive attack surface from having multiple web browsers installed.

 However, the primary reason is that the majority of web browsers are *incompatible with Flatpak sandboxing*.
 Flatpak sandboxing is **application-level**, and is incapable of more granularity than that without manual intervention by the application itself.
+There are partial mitigations to this problem, but nothing is able to completely resolve it.
+As such, we want to discourage installing browsers through Flatpak, and encourage much safer native installations.

+### Further justification

 Browsers implement their own **process-level** sandboxing models, which isolate each loaded page from the system *and* from each other.
 However, the Flatpak sandbox fundamentally [breaks the browser's own sandboxing](https://github.com/containers/bubblewrap#limitations), as it needs deeper integration with the OS than Flatpak allows.
 Without directly changing how the browser operates, it can only use the **application-level** Flatpak sandbox.